 basement rec room, or find a way for teens to keep their food away from nosey

 siblings, you might want to consider a mini fridge.
-Mini fridges are small
+The compact appliances are

-enough to slip into places where a full-size fridge couldn't possibly fit.
-Many
+small enough to slip into places where a full-size fridge couldn't possibly

-aren't known for their stellar freezing performance, though, and cold air
+fridges aren't known for their stellar freezing performance, though, and cold

-leaking out of the freezer compartment can sometimes damage delicate foods.
-Many
+air leaking out of the freezer compartment can sometimes damage delicate foods.

 general, it's best to focus on letting that mini fridge do its one job -- keep